macedojleo/gcp-build/README.md

 :warning: Detach and destroy disk from GCP instance
 ----------------
-1. Put all required information into the variable role/destroy-disks/vars/mail.yml file.
+1. Fill out all required variables in the role/destroy-disks/vars/mail.yml file.
 2. Run destroy-disk playbook

 ```$ ansible-playbook destroy-disk.yml```

 :notebook: Dynamic Inventory
 ----------------
-Use inventory.yml file as dynamic inventory in order to list all hosts and groups.
+Using inventory.yml file as dynamic inventory you can list all GCP instances and create groups based on its tags.

 1. Change both values into inventory.yml file: **project_name** and **cresentials_file**